Sola Scriptura: A Biblical Error

 There is only one truth; there is no division in God.
 Christ came to give us the one truth, so that we would “no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming” (Ephesians 4:14).
 St. Paul says the Church is the means of protecting us from deceit and showing forth God’s wisdom (Ep.
 3:10), calling her the very “pillar and foundation of truth” (1 Tim.
 3:15).
 The importance of this role cannot be overstated.
 We are justified by faith because faith is the sacrifice of our greatest possession – our intellect – to God.
 Like the Levitical sacrifices, the faith must be spotless, and the Church is the means of ensuring this (Ex.
 12:5).
 How does Christ protect His Church from being led astray?

-Christ came “not to destroy the law and the prophets, but to fulfill them” (Matt 5:17).
-He fulfills this authority structure in the Apostles.
+Christ does not destroy this ordinary authority structure, but fulfills it in the Apostles (Matt 5:17).
 Christ gives Peter the “keys to the kingdom of Heaven” and tells him whatever he “binds on earth is bound in Heaven” (Matt.
 16:18-19).
 He repeats this phrase when conferring like judicial authority to the other Apostles (Matt 18:15-18).
-As He had established the biological Levitical succession, Christ establishes a spiritually hereditary Apostolic succession.
-Paul describes laying hands on Timothy (2 Tim 1:6) specifically to make him a spiritual shepherd (1 Tim 4:14-16) and to appoint others as such (1 Tim 3, 2 Tim 2:2).
-The Council of Nicaea (325) confirms that Bishops choose their successors (Can.
+He thus fulfilled the biological Levitical succession with a spiritually hereditary Apostolic succession.
+Paul describes laying hands on Timothy (2 Tim 1:6) specifically to make him a spiritual shepherd (1 Tim 4:14-16) to teach all that he heard (2 Tim 2:2) and to appoint successors (1 Tim 3, 2 Tim 2:2).
+The Council of Nicaea (325) confirms that Bishops choose successors (Can.
 4) by laying on of hands (Can.
 19).
 The hierarchy of Bishops, Presbyters and Deacons mirrors the Jewish high priests, priests, and Levites.

 In 107 AD, hardly a few years after the death of his master (St. John the Apostle), St. Ignatius of Antioch summarized these points pithily: “Wherever the Bishop appears, there let the people be; as wherever Jesus Christ is, there is the [universal] Church.”
 It is clear from scripture and tradition that Christ did not establish an invisible body of true believers, but a visible body of true shepherds.
 This unbroken, Apostolic chain continues today in the Catholic and Orthodox Churches.
 Now, obviously, unquestionable authority to bind and loose can only exist in one Church.
 I am not suggesting both of these Churches are true; rather, I argue here that succession plus something is required to exercise extraordinary magisterial power – namely, unity with the Bishop of Rome.
 But that is irrelevant for the topic at hand, which is that Protestantism, lacking true Apostolicity, is disqualified either way.